lunextelecom/event-processor/README.md

 Event-Processor
 ===============
 Analyze stream of data events(json, keyvalue, maps) and trigger an action when conditions are met.
 Analyze is doing via aggregation, and time series.
 Storage is provide via Cassandra.
-Trigger can be new event to socket

 Input Events ---> Event Processor ---> Response/Action